Flat Charges

 The Flat Charges API can be used to manipulate and view charges, allowing for the creation and invoicing of flat charges independently of the policy system rating process.
 To inject flat charges into billing, use the Add Charges endpoint.

 Flat charges created by API must have immediate or next invoicing.
-If the charge is configured with invoicing: scheduled, it will be created with next when issued through the API.
+If the flat charge has invoicing: scheduled defined within configuration, it will be created with next when issued through the API.
+Any attempt to explicitly set invoicing: scheduled within the API request will fail.

 Invoicing Behavior